virajparikh/NSS_Beer_League_Baseball_Challenge/README.md

 Successfully completed:
 1. displaying schedule, by week, based on pre-defined schedule arrays
 2. created a second modal that has a dropdown of all team matchups, and input boxes to enter a game score
-3. team records udpate - however, there is a bug here:
+3. team records update, BUT with only 50% success.

 Big problem area that we realized the morning of assignment submission:
-1. The standings are NOT updating successfully 100% of the time.
+1. The standings are only updating successfully if team 1 wins.
     a.
 Problem arises if Team 2 wins the game.
 Clearly this needs to be fixed.
     b.
 There seems to be some kind of caching problem also, connected to the dropdown matchup list.
 Ideally we would have prevented scores from being entered twice on the same game, but ran out of time.
-2. We had no time to test this app; no doubt other problems are embedded in the code
+2. We had no time to test this app; no doubt other bugs are embedded in the code

 Started but NOT completed: